-As a personal injury law firm in Tucson, AZ, we encounter many clients with different claims.
-While no two accidents are the same, the questions that potential clients ask are often similar.
+As a personal injury law firm in Tucson, AZ, we encounter many accident claims.
+While no two accidents are the same, our potential clients’ questions are often similar.
 Here are some of the most frequently asked questions we receive.
-Nothing on this site should be construed as legal advice, but you can speak to the personal injury lawyers at Wattel & York Injury & Accident Attorneys about your accident during your free consultation.
+Nothing on this site should be construed as legal advice, but you can speak to the team at Wattel & York Injury & Accident Attorneys about your accident during your free consultation.

 My insurance company is offering me an immediate settlement.
 What should I do?

-If you run out of money while you are in recovery, you will have to come up with a way to pay it yourself.
-Insurance companies are often quick to offer a payout to limit their liability and settle before the claimant can speak to an attorney.
+Most individuals can’t afford to miss work and pay for their medical bills while they recover.
+Because insurance companies are aware of this predicament, they are often quick to offer the lowest possible payout to limit their liability and settle before the claimant can speak to an attorney.
 If you accept their offer, you will be required to sign a waiver of liability, which prevents you from pursuing any further damages.
-Before accepting any offer, you should contact our law firm and talk to one of our personal injury lawyers for free.
+Before accepting any offer, you should contact our law firm in Tucson, AZ, and talk to one of our personal injury lawyers.

 Will I be required to testify in court?

 Most personal injury cases are settled out of court.
-In most instances, the settlement can be negotiated before litigation is necessary.
-There is always the possibility that your case can end up at the Pima County Courthouse or in another venue of appropriate jurisdiction, but it’s less likely than reaching a settlement.
+There is always the possibility that your case can end up in litigation, but it’s less likely than reaching a settlement.
 It is likely, however, that the opposing counsel will want to depose you before agreeing to a settlement.
-If you do have to go to court, you’ll have a battle-tested Wattel & York attorney in your corner.
+If you do have to go to court, consider having a battle-tested Wattel & York attorney in your corner.
 We will work tirelessly to help recover compensation for you.

 How long does it take to receive a settlement?

 The settlement time depends on several factors, including the case’s complexity, the type of case, and the reluctance of the insurance company or responsible party to settle.
-It could take anywhere from a few months to a year or two.
-Certain types of cases tend to take longer, and as a rule, the larger the amount of damages you are seeking, the less likely the defendant will want to pay.
+If your claim is approved, they have 15 days to pay.
+Certain cases take longer, and as a rule, the greater the amount you are seeking, the less likely the defendant will want to pay.
 Cases with more serious injuries may take longer to settle.

-- Get to a place of safety if you think you may be facing additional peril.
+- Get to a place of safety if you could face additional danger.

-- Call 911 and give the dispatcher your location, a description of the injuries of all parties involved, and any other information they’re asking for.
+- Call 911 and give the dispatcher your location, a description of the injuries of all parties involved, and any other information they ask for.

-- From a safe vantage point, take pictures and videos of the damage to each vehicle with your phone.
+- Take pictures and videos of the damage to each vehicle with your phone.

 - Talk to witnesses and get their contact information.

-- Allow medical personnel to examine you, and if necessary, transport you.
+- Allow medical personnel to examine you and take you to the hospital if necessary.